-They normally consist of a central insulated core, sandwiched between an inner and outer metal skin.
-There is no air gap.
-The external surface is then normally coated with a PVC covering to improve weather resistance or the aesthetic appeal of the panel.
+They normally consist of a central insulated core, sandwiched between an inner and outer metal skin (see Figure 17).
 The central core can be made of various insulating materials, ranging from virtually non-combustible through to highly combustible.
-Differing fire hazards are associated with common types of insulation, when the panels are subjected to certain temperatures.
-Typical examples are:
+Fire can grow unnoticed in the core and only become apparent when it is well developed.
+Figure 17: Insulated core panels - internal panel